Morgan Stanley to bar unvaccinated staff and clients from New York office

 Morgan Stanley’s vaccination policy is the strictest yet among large Wall Street banks, which have been at the forefront of the push to convince workers to return to the office.

-James Gorman, Morgan Stanley’s chief executive, has adopted a tough stance on the need for New York-based employees to return to the office, arguing that if they feel comfortable dining out in a restaurant then they should also feel safe at work.
+James Gorman, Morgan Stanley’s chief executive, has adopted a tough stance on the need for New York-based employees to return to the office, arguing that if they feel comfortable dining out in a restaurant, they should also feel safe at work.

 More than 70 per cent of adult New Yorkers have received at least one dose of the vaccine and the state has rolled back the vast majority of its pandemic-era restrictions.